Hippi3Hack3r/TheIguanas/README.md

 * They worship the sun
 * They have another sensory organ on the top of their heads.
 * They like veggies
+* It is not known that they can turn translucent
+* They cannot fly